ItsHeyBlinken/Component_Library/DEPLOYMENT.md

 1. Click **"Deploy"** or **"Save and Deploy"**
 2. Coolify will:
    - Clone your repository
-   - Install dependencies
-   - Run the build command
+   - **Option 1:** Run the build command and serve the output
+   - **Option 2:** Build the Docker image using the Dockerfile
    - Serve the static files
    - Set up SSL (if domain configured)

+**Note:** If you see the deployment succeed but the site shows a blank page or 404, the build step may not have run.
+In this case, use Option 2 (Dockerfile) which ensures the build always runs.

 ## Quick Reference